The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 At Red River/Stevenson we have an articulation agreement with the Aircraft Maintenance Engineer (AME) program.
 The Gas Turbine Repair and Overhaul, and Composite Manufacturing Technology programs are also strong choices.
 The University of Manitoba, which has an aerospace option through Mechanical Engineering, is another viable option for our graduates.

-18 to 30 year olds who want to transition to employment and post-secondary opportunities in the Manitoba Aerospace Industry.
+Adults who want to transition to employment and post-secondary opportunities in the Manitoba Aerospace Industry

-Students must have completed their grade 12 and be competent in Math, Science, and English.
+Students must have completed their grade 12 and be competent in Math, Science and English.
 An entrance test will be completed in May with applicants subject to reference checks and an interview.
-Successful applicants will be notified in June for a September start date.
+Successful applicants will be notified in June for a mid August start date.